fe-data/fe-tracking/docs/getting-started/installation.rst

 Alarm Apps, Health Apps and Location Apps are then the victims of this policy, while the standard Android version usually handles this well.
 Also if battery optimisation Apps are used (Android and IOS) it can have a negative impact on *FE Tracking*.
 If such Apps are used make sure that *FE Tracking* is excluded from optimization, if possible.

-If this happens to you, remember this is not an App problem, but a a Device manufacturer problem.
+If this happens to you, remember this is not an App problem, but it is a Device manufacturer problem.

 Check `this site <https://dontkillmyapp.com>`_ to find out if your phone uses device-specific optimisations.
 The general rule is to exclude the *FE Tracking* App from battery optimisation rules, if possible.
 Often these settings are deeply "hidden" in the phone's settings.